 1COSRX Acne Master Pimple Patch

-These hydrocolloid patches will suck out sebum from whiteheads overnight, and they’re super cute.
+Most pimple patches are made to blend into the skin and be as transparent as possible to avoid being spotted, but not these ones.
+These star-shaped pimple patches celebrate acne while simultaneously saying “Thank U, Next” in a fun way.
+Acne isn’t something to be ashamed of, so if you’re going to get rid of it, why not have fun doing so?
 Each box comes with 32 star acne patches, and every refill (sans box) retails at $18.
 We love that the container has a mirror to make application easy, and the top of it has a pretty cute smiley face, which just makes us happy.
+It’s a skincare star (pun intended), which is why we gave it a Beauty Crush Award.

 Some patches come with extra medicinal power, like these from Avarelle.
 They claim to blend in with all skin tones, so if they are a match for you, you may be able to wear them out during the day.
 So far, I’ve never been brave enough to do this.